by Morris Nejat, MD

 Patients become allergic to rodents due to exposure to these animals in their daily work.
 The most common people at risk are veterinarians, laboratory technicians, and people who live in close quarters with rodents (such as pet owners and those who live in rodent-infested homes).
 Some examples of common rodents that humans come in contact with include mice, rats, and guinea pigs.

 The rodent’s urine has a high concentration of protein, which is the primary allergen to humans.
 The urine is often sprayed rather than deposited, thereby increasing human exposure.
 After the urine dries, the urinary proteins become airborne and are inhaled, leading to allergic symptoms.

-Cockroach Allergy: Roaches, especially the German Cockroach, are a very common pest in crowded cities worldwide.
-Recent studies have shown exposure to roach droppings as a major risk factor for the development of allergies and asthma in the inner-city.
+Roaches, especially the German Cockroach, are a very common pest in crowded cities worldwide.
+Recent studies have shown exposure to roach droppings as a major risk factor for the development of allergies and asthma in the inner city.
 Avoidance consists of roach baits and traps, extermination, and cleanliness.
-This includes not leaving food out in open containers, washing dishes after each meal, and keeping cupboards free of food debris.
-Unfortunately, one can't encourage cleanliness in their neighbors!
+Avoid leaving food out in open containers, and try to routinely wash dishes after each meal and keep your cupboards free of food debris.
+Unfortunately, one can’t encourage cleanliness in their neighbors!
 Patients who are not responsive can be treated with medications and allergy immunization.

 - The fecal particles size

 - The quantity of allergen carried